kieran-ryan/leabhar-cliste/docs/naming.md

 > Is it a bird?
 Is it a plane?
 No!
 It's a... var_1?!

-Phil Karlton famously said:

-> There are only two hard things in Computer Science: cache invalidation and naming things
+As Phil Karlton famously quipped, the two hardest aspects of Computer Science are cache invalidation and naming things.

-Naming can be a contentious topic as it is heavily opinionated and open to preference and interpretation.
-Although choosing good names takes time, it saves more than it takes.

-- Be explicit, not implicit
-  - Descriptive
-  - Unambiguous
+Naming can indeed be a subject of much debate due to its subjective nature and room for interpretation.
+While it takes time to choose meaningful names, the clarity it brings is a worthy investment.

+Here are some guidelines to help you achieve meaningful names:

+- Prioritise clarity and avoid ambiguity.
+Names should be descriptive and explicit.
-- Be consistent - and aim to follow convention
+- Maintain consistency.
+Strive to follow established conventions.
-- Use pronounceable words - programming requires collaboration and discussion
-- Use searchable words - help others find what they are looking for
+- Use pronounceable and searchable words.
+Programming is a collaborative effort, and others may need to discuss or locate your code.
-- Avoid abbreviations
+- Avoid abbreviations and types.
-- Avoid types
-- Include units e.g. `delaySeconds` unless the type tells you
-  - e.g. use `delay` for a datetime object, instead of `delayDatetime`
+- Include units in names, such as `delaySeconds`, unless the type already implies it - such as `delay` for a datetime object, rather than `delayDatetime`.
-- Avoid `Base` or `Abstract` i.e. use `Student` instead of `AbstractStudent`
+- Refrain from using `Base` or `Abstract` - such as `Student` instead of `AbstractStudent`.
-- Prefer "from" over "to", like `pdf_from_html` instead of `html_to_pdf`.
-This keeps related names physically closer, as in `pdf = pdf_from_html("file.html")`
+- Favour "from" over "to", such as `pdf_from_html` instead of `html_to_pdf`.
+This keeps related names closer, as in `pdf = pdf_from_html("file.html")`.
-- Refactor if you have `utils` or `helpers`, consider whether its right to have them in same module
+- If you find yourself creating `utils` or `helpers`, reconsider their placement.
+Difficulty in naming might signal a need for code restructuring.

-If you are still having trouble naming something, your code may require restructuring.

 ## References